 Exhibit any electronic or solid-state appliance.
 Exhibitor must be able to explain how the project was constructed, how it is to be used and how it works.
-When a project is being constructed, general safety and workmanship should be considered.
-All Electricity 4 projects must include a report explaining how the project was constructed, and principles for its operation.
-Recommendations can be found on the website.
+When project is being constructed, general safety and workmanship should be considered.

-Electricity Ready4Life Challenge
+Electricity Ready4Life Challenge (SF 50181)